 I believe that data probably references that Double 8 Supermarket not too far from my apartment; sadly, the low-cost chain closed down in mid-2015.
 Now, the closest grocery store is a Safeway 2.1 miles away which only has one small section of barely-fresh produce.
 This puts me well outside of the 1 mile definition of a food desert.
 Additionally, because a majority of the residents in my area do not have access to a car, it becomes a high-risk neighborhood.

-Luckily, I have a car, a steady job, and the flexibility of time to get where I need to go in order to shop well and on-budget, and eventually even a car.
+Luckily, I had a car, a steady job, and the flexibility of time to get where I needed to go in order to shop well and on-budget, and eventually even a car.
 Also, the privilege of getting out of the area if we really needed to for some reason.
 Many people – particularly people of color or those living in poverty – do not have those options.
 And that’s where the system is failing them.